Filed under Garage Wiring

 Garage and Recreation Room Wiring

-- He has no electrical experience, he would like to install 2 ceiling fans, a plasma TV or two.
+- He would like to install 2 ceiling fans, a flat screen TV.

 - He also wants to add a window and sliding glass doors on one side, as well as ductless AC unit.